profan/yet-another-brainfuck-interpreter/README.md

 Details
 ------------
-* It uses byte sized cells.
+* It uses char sized cells (usually a single byte).
-* By default it has 65536 memory cells at disposal
+* By default it has 65536 memory cells at its disposal.
 * Max input size is also limited to 65536 characters (brain.h has defines).
 * Converts EOF characters to 10 as per most brainfuck interpreters and back to EOF on the way out.
     * Can be turned off by defining 'NO_EOF_FILTER' when compiling.